antonin-wattel/Video-segmentation-and-style-transfer/README.md

 We perform semi-supervised video segmentation, given one or several already segmented frames of our video.
 The implementation relies on the Pytorch implementation of [_OSVOS: One-Shot Video Object Segmentation_](https://cvlsegmentation.github.io/osvos/#publication), available [here](https://github.com/kmaninis/OSVOS-PyTorch). <br/>
-We perform fast neural style transfer as seen in [_Perceptual Losses for Real-Time Style Transfer and Super-Resolution_](https://arxiv.org/abs/1603.08155v1), and an implentation available [here](https://github.com/rrmina/fast-neural-style-pytorch).
+We perform fast neural style transfer as seen in [_Perceptual Losses for Real-Time Style Transfer and Super-Resolution_](https://arxiv.org/abs/1603.08155v1), and an implentation available [here](https://github.com/rrmina/fast-neural-style-pytorch).<br/>

+We proovide here an interactive notebook that can be used to apply this process to your own videos, and train style transfer networks on your own style images.

 ## Demo